What to See at the Hoh Rain Forest (Full Guide!)

 The Hoh Rain Forest is a temperate rain forest, meaning that it receives lots of rainfall in a moderate climate.
 The rain forest has a lot of epiphytes (plants that grow on other plants).
 As you walk through the forest, you’ll see lots of lichens dangling from trees and mosses growing on tree trunks.

-The Hoh Rain Forest, as part of Olympic National Park, has ties to the following indigenous tribes: Hoh, Lower Elwha Klallam, Jamestown S’Klallam, Port Gamble S’Klallam, Skokomish, Quinault, Quileute, and Makah.
+The land has ties to the following indigenous tribes: Hoh, Lower Elwha Klallam, Jamestown S’Klallam, Port Gamble S’Klallam, Skokomish, Quinault, Quileute, and Makah.
 Be respectful of these lands during your visit.

 Important Visiting Information

-National Park Service website about the Hoh Rain Forest
+Resource: National Park Service website for the Hoh Rain Forest

 When visiting the park, be sure to follow leave no trace principles.
 Stay on the marked trails and do not litter.

 We recommend downloading the National Park Service app in advance of your visit.
-Cell phone coverage within Olympic National Park can be unreliable, so you can download all of your maps offline.
+Cell phone coverage within Olympic National Park can be unreliable, so it’s a good idea to download all of your maps offline.
 You can also learn about the many different regions of the park.

-Please note that there are no gas stations or restaurants immediately near the Hoh Rain Forest.
+Please note that there are no gas stations or restaurants immediately near the forest.
 The closest service station is located in Forks, Washington.
 (Which is 31 miles away from the visitor center.)

 Hoh Rain Forest Visitor Center